smdaa/smdaa.github.io/content/post/building-an-rtl-sdr-fm-radio-from-scratch-in-c-part-1-the-usb-driver.md

 ioctl(fd, USBDEVFS_CONTROL, &ctrl);
 ```

-The kernel sends it, waits for the reply, and writes it into `buf`. if we print the buffer we can see the 18 bytes:
+The kernel sends it, waits for the reply, and writes it into `buf`.
+If we print the buffer we can see the 18 bytes:

 ```
 Device descriptor (hex): 12 01 00 02 00 00 00 40 da 0b 38 28 00 01 01 02 03 01